Charles Jeffrey (fashion designer)

 Charles Jeffrey (born August 1, 1990) is a Scottish fashion designer known for his punk-inspired, gender-fluid designs influenced by his Scottish heritage and London's queer club scene.
 Jeffrey has been described as "speaking to young London the way Alexander McQueen spoke to his generation," and by Vogue as "the upholder of all that is human, creative and cheerful about British fashion."
 Jeffrey launched his label Charles Jeffrey LOVERBOY in 2015, after graduating from Central St Martins.
 He has been nominated for and won numerous industry awards.
-Charles Jeffrey LOVERBOY has been worn by figures as wide-ranging as Harry Styles, Tilda Swinton, Bimini Bon Boulash, and K-Pop stars BTS.
+Charles Jeffrey LOVERBOY has been worn by figures as wide-ranging as Harry Styles, Tilda Swinton, Bimini Bon Boulash, and K-pop star J-Hope of BTS.

 Early life and education

-Jeffrey was born in Bellshill, near Glasgow.
+Jeffrey was born in Bellshill, North Lanarkshire.
 As a child he moved around a lot, due to his father being in the British Army, living in Germany, England and Wales.
 He spent his teenage years back in Scotland in Cumbernauld.
 Jeffrey drew from a young age, and became interested in fashion as a teenager.
 At eighteen, he moved to London.

 Jeffrey studied for an Art Foundation BA and an MA in Fashion at Central St Martins, where he was tutored by Louise Wilson, who had also tutored Christopher Kane and Alexander McQueen.
 As a student, Jeffrey interned for four months at Dior's haute couture ateliers in Paris.
 Jeffrey's graduation show at Central St Martins in 2015 attracted the attention of Fashion East Director Lulu Kennedy.
 He was also named as one of the "3 designers to watch" out of that year's graduates by Vogue, with his collection described as "an exciting new amalgamation of pop and provocation".
 It was also during his MA at Central St Martins that Charles Jeffrey developed the LOVERBOY label, which emerged from a monthly club night of the same name that Jeffrey began at Vogue Fabrics in Dalston.